cits3007/cits3007.github.io/assets/assignments/project-spec.md

 You may use helper functions if desired which are called by the `adjust_score` function.

-Your code will be awarded 50 marks for correct operation, and 20 marks for code concision and clarity.
+Your code will be awarded 40 marks for correct operation, 10 marks for use of appropriate secure coding techniques, and
+20 marks for code concision and clarity.
 It should avoid introducing any security vulnerabilities.